danieleades/python-financier/README.md

 ---------
 Python Module for managing [financier](https://financier.io/)

-DISCLAIMER: not a official API from financier
+DISCLAIMER: not an official API from financier
 ============

-That module allows you insert transactions and payee on financier.
+This module allows you insert transactions and payees on financier.

 Install
 ------------------